- Poverty Myth Busters

 Dr. Gary Bloch has a simple cure for the health problems ailing low-income British Columbians: increase their income.
 That’s the message that Dr. Bloch, a family physician with St. Michael’s Hospital in Toronto, and chair of the Ontario College of Family Physicians’ Committee on Poverty and Health, brings to us in this webinar, which was part of our Poverty Free BC Speaker Series.

-Students at Princess Margaret Secondary in Surrey show what income inequality looks like in BC in this video.
+In this video from 2012, students at Princess Margaret Secondary in Surrey show what income inequality looks like in BC in this video.

 Think we can’t afford to end poverty?
 Actually, we can’t afford not to.